pret/pokeyellow/docs/bugs_and_glitches.md

     call InitOptionsMenu
 ```

-## Battle Transitions Fail to Account for Scripted Battles
+## Battle transitions fail to account for scripted battles

 When Oak Catches Pikachu in the Pallet Town cutscenes you don't yet have any Pokemon in Party.
 The Battle Transitions code has no error handling for this and reads wPartyMon1HP from wRivalName+6.